 With this in mind, maybe a new tablet or Kindle device would go down a treat.
 A tablet allows you to access the internet, play games and use social media to interact with friends and family.
 Meanwhile, a Kindle is a great way to read your favourite books without ever losing your place!
 Perfect for bookworms who are running out of room on their shelves.

 Give the gift of safety and peace of mind this year with a personal alarm system from Lifeline24.
 If you worry about your elderly loved ones for any reason, perhaps due to their health or the fact that they live alone, a personal alarm is the perfect solution.

 We offer a range of simple, reliable alarms to suit every lifestyle and need.
-Our standard Lifeline Vi Alarm comes with a stylish, waterproof MyAmie pendant.
+Our standard Lifeline Vi Alarm comes with a waterproof MyAmie pendant.
 We also offer a Fall Detector pendant which can raise the alarm automatically if it detects a fall.
-Finally, the latest addition to the Lifeline24 alarm range is the GO GPS alarm, which offers unbeatable peace of mind both at home and on the go.
-All our alarm pendants are discreet and comfortable, with a choice of wearing attachments and an impressive, long-lasting battery life.
+Our alarm pendants are discreet and comfortable, with a choice of wearing attachments and an impressive, long-lasting battery life.